I can not even quantify the level of excitement I had when I knew that I’d be eating at Ollie’s Trolley in Louisville.

 But before I continue, some background on Ollie’s Trolley:

-While this is happening, Brown was working on a totally separate concept that involved a trolley car that would serve take out food only.
+While this is happening, Brown was working on a separate concept that involved a trolley car that would serve take out food only.
 These trolleys were not very large and could easily be parked in 3 car spaces.
-At some point, the idea to merge the Ollie Burger with the trolley concept happened.
+At some point, the idea of merging the Ollie Burger with the trolley concept happened.

-In early 1973 the first Ollie’s Trolley opened in Louisville, Kentucky and within 3 years there were almost at 100 locations.
+In early 1973 the first Ollie’s Trolley opened in Louisville, Kentucky, and within three years, there were almost at 100 locations.
 Unfortunately, the Ollie’s Trolley concept never really caught on.
-By early 1980s they were rapidly disappearing across the U.S. landscape.
+By the early 1980s, they were rapidly disappearing across the U.S. landscape.

 I suggest you read this great story about Ollie’s Trolley by Keith Pandolfi: He Could’ve Been a Colonel: The Story of Ollie’s Trolley

-There were a few folks in line so John and I join them.
-It’s pretty tight quarters inside with a menu board on the farthest right wall when you step inside.
-Right next to it was the window where we placed our order and then about 5 or 6 steps to the left is the pickup window.
-I’d say that tops, 6 or 7 folks fit in there comfortably and that might even be a slight exaggeration.
+There were a few folks in line, so John and I join them.
+It’s pretty tight quarters inside with a menu board located on the farthest right wall when you step inside.
+Next to it was the order window, and then about 5 or 6 steps to the left of that is the pickup window.
+I’d say that tops, 6 or 7 folks fit in there comfortably, and that might even be a slight exaggeration.

-My thought after the first bite of the Ollie Burger is that there’s a lot going on flavor-wise.
-It was a larger patty than I expected and I’m pretty sure that this Ollie Sauce was not on the original version of the burger served in Ollie’s Sandwich Shop.
-My final thoughts on the Ollie Burger is…yes it’s great…yes it’s different…and yes, it’s not for everyone.
+My thought after the first bite of the Ollie Burger is that a lot is going on flavor-wise.
+It was a larger patty than I expected, and I’m pretty sure that this Ollie Sauce was not on the original version of the burger served in Ollie’s Sandwich Shop.
+My final thoughts on the Ollie Burger are…yes it’s great…yes it’s different…and yes, it’s not for everyone.

 I’m always down for some fries with proprietary seasoning sprinkled on them or even just some Lawry’s Seasoned Salt.
 The fries were highly addictive and went well with the spiced up thousand island-y Ollie’s Sauce.

-One last important tidbit for those of you who would like to relive your Ollie Burger fantasies and can’t make it to any of the last locations, the Ollie Burger and Ollie Fry Seasoning can be purchased from
+One crucial tidbit for those of you who would like to relive your Ollie Burger fantasies and can’t make it to any of the last locations.
+The Ollie Burger and Ollie Fry Seasoning can be purchased from

 Ollieburger Spices USA.